neagkv/bot_arbitrage/README.md

 * For arbitrage email action you must have an active account on amazon [aws](https://docs.aws.amazon.com/ses/latest/DeveloperGuide/smtp-credentials.html) and the required credentials.

+* Make sure you set region=us-east-1 as your region.

 * You must have a valid email address verified by aws that you can hardcode into the From variable in the [Email class](https://github.com/Thleruth/bot_arbitrage/tree/master/src/main/java/co/codingnomads/bot/arbitrage/model/email) in replace of cryptoarbitragebot25@gmail.com.